soklet/soklet/README.md

 Request headers and cookies are common ways to pass authentication information - for example, as a [JWT](https://jwt.io).

-The appropriate place to handle this is with a custom [Lifecycle Interceptor](#lifecycle-interceptor).
+An appropriate place to handle this is within a custom [Lifecycle Interceptor](#lifecycle-interceptor).

 It would also be nice for each Resource Method to be annotated with information that describes its security requirements - does the Method require authentication?
 Are special roles/authorizations necessary?
 And so on.